Scottish child neglect survey throws up worrying results

 Date: 18th October 2010

-Category: Access to appropriate information, Family Environment and Alternative Care, Basic Health and Welfare
+Category: Access to appropriate information, Family Environment and Alternative Care, Disability, Basic Health and Welfare

 More than half of children polled north of the border, many of them as young as eight years old, have seen signs that could indicate neglect in youngsters they know.

 The findings of the survey carried out by Action for Children have emerged as the charity issues a warning of the dangers of child neglect.